 This information will help you gain a better understanding of aircraft operations and noise in your area.
 It will also allow you to find out things such as whether the aircraft operation is typical or not, which suburbs are overflown more frequently than others and the seasonal variations for flight paths.

-This information is currently available for Brisbane Airport and will be progressively rolled out to other airports over the coming months.
+This information is currently available for Brisbane, Melbourne and Canberra airports and will be progressively rolled out to other airports over the coming months.

 How do I access this information?

 New information can be accessed by selecting the blue information icon in the flight information box